vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 The if allows you to conditionally execute blocks of script.
 The full syntax is:
 ```
-If ( test1 ) { script1 } else if ( test2 ) { script2 } … else { script3 }
+If ( test1 )
+    { script1 }
+else if ( test2 )
+    { script2 }
+…
+else
+    { script3 }
 ```

 You can omit the else if section, having just if and else, and you can omit the else section, having just if or if and else if.
 You may have any number of else if sections.
 The test condition can be:

 1. A variable – if it is defined, the test passes
 2. `!` variable – if it is not defined, the test passes (same as relation variable `==` null)
-3. A function call – if it doesn’t fail or return the values 0 or null or nil, it passes
+3. A function call – if it doesn't fail or return the values 0 or null or nil, it passes
 4. A relation – one of `==` `!=` `<` `<=` `>` `>=` `?` `!?`

 For the purposes of numeric comparison `(< <= > >=)` a null value compared against a